 The IRTP-C and IRTP-D Implementation Review Teams should determine whether the inter-registrant transfer use cases documented in Appendix [?] have been addressed.
 If there are use cases that have not been addressed by the implementation of IRTP-C-2, the Implementation Review Teams are charged with formulating a request for an Issue Report to review the remaining use cases and consider whether any additional dispute resolution mechanisms (or changes to the TDRP) should be developed.
 That request should then be forwarded to the GNSO Council for consideration.

-The WG recommends that the TDRP be modified to eliminate the First Level (Registry) layer of the TDRP.
+The WG recommends that the TDRP be modified to eliminate the First Level (Registry) layer of the TDRP.*

-There are very TDRP disputes initiated, maintaining a dispute resolute process that is rarely used is complex and costly and the number of registries is increasing rapidly.
-For all those reasons, the WG feels it best to consolidate the TDRP process at the second level.

 The WG observes that the information on the ICANN website describing registrant options with regard to inter-registrar and inter-registrant transfers is not as clearly formulated and prominently displayed as it should be.

 The recommendations for Charter question D below (5.2.4.2) address this issue in detail.

+*NB: The Working Group would like to encourage Public Comment on the issue of whether to remove the registry layer from the TDRP.

+The Working Group debated the issue of whether the Registry layer should be removed from the TDRP.
+Removing it would lead most likely to a more consistent policy interpretation, as only a few Dispute Resolution Providers would process transfer disputes, rather than a growing number of registries.
+In addition, registries would reduce costs, as they would not longer be required to train staff to support this very infrequently used policy.
+Also, removing the registry level would not prevent registrars from coming to an agreement among themselves prior to initiating a TDRP– similar to the situation today.

+However, the WG also noted that removing the registry layer would increase TDRP costs for registrars, and potentially registrants, as they would no longer be able to file complaints with the registries but would have to file with the (more expensive) Dispute Providers.
+It was also mentioned that this cost increase could create a barrier to accessing the TDRP, and potentially lead to a greater reluctance of registrars to launch that dispute resolution process.

 5.2.3.3 Preliminary level of consensus for this recommendation

-tbd
+The WG has not yet determined the consensus level on this recommendation but will do so once the public comment period on this Initial Report is closed and comments have been reviewed and the recommendation is finalized.

 5.2.3.4 Expected impact of the proposed recommendation:

-tbd
+The WG would welcome any additional input as part of the public comment forum on the expected impact of the proposed recommendation that should be considered as part of the WG deliberations going forward.

 5.2.4 Charter Question D